ACoAs MANIPULATING Self & Others (Part 3c)

 Unfortunately, the sacrifice is never successful or unappreciated, only being disrespected & dismissed.
 So when the Scapegoat is treated badly or ignored, this ACoA gets very angry at anyone they’ve been trying to ‘save’.

-— allow themselves to be used & toyed with by unscrupulous types
+— allow themself to be used & toyed with by unscrupulous types

-— experience real or imagined slights as a direct rejection, as if others are focus on them, or hell-bent on hurting them
+— experience real or imagined slights as is it were a direct rejection, as if others are focused on them, or hell-bent on hurting them

 — perpetuate childhood environment of fear, loneliness & abandonment BY not having a strong core identity based on self-esteem & self-respect.